R-fred/Pimonitor/README.md

 pip install -i https://test.pypi.org/simple/ pi-monitor
 ```

-It comes (will come :-)) with several options to send your monitoring data to a central server for storage and processing.
+It comes with several options to send your monitoring data to a central server for storage and processing.

+Currently, you can send your monitoring data to a file or an sqlite database (see examples below).

 ## Usage examples